-Contract revenues with major pharmaceutical companies increased \$0.4 million, or 111%, to \$0.8 million for the three months ended March 31, 2020, compared to \$0.4 million for the three months ended March 31, 2019, due to accelerating activity with ongoing contracts and new contracts.
+Contract revenues with major pharmaceutical companies decreased \$0.1 million, or 41%, to \$0.2 million for the three months ended June 30, 2020, compared to \$0.3 million for the three months ended June 30, 2019.
+Contract revenues increased \$0.3 million, or 39%, to \$1.0 million for the six months ended June 30, 2019.
+Contract revenues increased \$0.3 million, or 39%, to \$1.0 million for the six months ended June 30, 2019.
 Contract revenue can be highly variable as it is dependent on the pharmaceutical customers' clinical trial progress, which can be difficult to forecast due to variability of patient enrollment, drug safety and efficacy and other factors.
+The ongoing COVID-19 pandemic has negatively affected and will continue to negatively affect our pharmaceutical customers' clinical trials.
+The extent of such effect on our future revenue is uncertain and will depend on the duration and extent of the effects of the ongoing COVID-19 pandemic on our pharmaceutical customers' clinical trials.
 Many of our contracts with third parties are structured to contain milestone billing payments, which typically are advanced payments on work yet to be performed.
 These advanced payments are structured to help fund operations and are included in deferred revenue as the work has not yet been performed.
-At March 31, 2020, the deferred revenue amount for these contracts, which is the advanced payments minus the value of work performed, was \$1.1 million.
+As of June 30, 2020, the deferred revenue amount for these contracts, which is the advanced payments minus the value of work performed, was \$1.0 million.
 These advanced payments will remain in deferred revenue until we process the laboratory portion of the contracts allowing us to recognize the revenue.